I'm Honey!

 Who Can Benefit From Meditation

 If you’re new to meditation, it’s a good idea to start with shorter sessions and work your way up.
-You may also want to try different types of meditation until you find one that suits you.
+You may also want to try different types of meditation or explore different meditation techniques, such as breath awareness or body scan, until you find one that suits you.

 6 Tips for a Successful Practice

 One thing that most people find helpful when they’re starting out is to have a regular time and place for meditation.
 This can help make it into a habit, and it’s easier to stick with if you know what to expect.
+Meditating regularly can lead to greater benefits for your mental and physical well-being over time.
 Here are a few more tips for getting the most out of your practice if you struggle with meditation:

 6. Be kind to yourself: If you can’t meditate for very long at first or if you find that meditation is quite difficult, don’t worry.
 Just be kind to yourself and try to do a little bit each day until you can increase the length of your session.